Emmotes/ic_spoilers/docs/campaign_tales.md

 > Tales of the Champions is a special Campaign where you can unlock Event Champions outside Events and Time Gates.
 Each one-shot adventure unlocks the featured Champion (if you don't own them) and has three Adventure Variants containing unique rewards available from the start.

-Based on the icons in the [Content Drops](contentdrops.md) page - the first four featured champions appear to be Ezmerelda, Catti-brie, Melf and Lae'zel.
+Based on the icons in the [Content Drops](contentdrops.md) page - the first four featured champions appear to be Ezmerelda, Catti-brie, Melf, Lae'zel, Dynaheir and Strongheart.

 # Tutorial